slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"When everything is a priority nothing is a priority.
 Attempting to maximize competing variables is a recipe for disaster.
 Picking one variable, and relentlessly focusing on it, which is an effective strategy, diverges from the norm.
 It’s hard to compete with businesses who have correctly identified the right variables to maximize or minimize."
 -- Charlie Munger*

 > *"A man with a watch knows what time it is.
-A man with two watches is never sure."
+A man with two watches is never sure." (...)
+"If you want a well, only dig in one place."
 -- Unknown*

 > *"I want to know God’s thoughts; the rest are details."